Simhyeon/cindex/docs/meta.md

 - Currently all predicate are AND variant
 * [ ] Datetime
 * [ ] Evaluation process would be useful
-* [x] Set a default order by option for ergonomics
-* [x] Supplment syntax
-* [x] More ergonomic print header syntax
-* [x] Support quote rule
-	- Kinda..., It simply removes all double quotes on real operation

 ### DONE

 * [x] In and between support for raw query